ua-snap/boreal_fire_weather/processing/README.md

 ### 4. Running the Revision Pipeline

-The pipeline takes between 3 and 4 hours to complete when run like so:
+The pipeline take about 2 hours to complete when run like so:

 ```bash
 # Start a screen session on a compute node